hypernumbers/LuvvieScript/README.md

 ```

-Couple of things to notice:
+Three things to notice:

 * the include files have been included
 * there are ``file`` attributes inserted which tell you where the inserted information came from
-* the complex clauses of the list comprehensions have been unrolled
+* the complex clauses of the list comprehensions have been pretty-printed

 The Erlang AST to which this has been compiled is a Lisp dialect, as shown in this extract: